guirem/plugin-googlecast/docs/en_US/index.md

 > **Notes for TTS (Text To Speech)**
 > - PicoTTS does not require an internet connection, the Google Translate API requires web access and rendering is better.
-> - For Google Speech API, a key is required (see FAQ).
+> - For Google Cloud Text-to-Speech, a key is required (see FAQ).
 Rendering is better than Google Translate API.
 > - A cache mechanism makes it possible to generate the sound reproduction only if it does not already exist in memory (RAM).
 The cache is deleted when the server is restarted.
 > - In the event of failure on one of the motors other than picotts (ex: problem of Internet connection), the command will be launched via picotts.